billythemusical/recode-fa22/course-outline.md

 - Mobile first design, making mobile interfaces

 📕 **Reading - due before class on Thu Nov 3rd:**
-- Pick a pattern from the creative coding references - [Roni Kaufman](https://openprocessing.org/user/184331),
+- Pick a patterned sketch from these creative coding references - [Roni Kaufman](https://openprocessing.org/user/184331), [takawo](https://openprocessing.org/user/6533?view=sketches&o=48) or feel free to find your own!
 - Print out the code and comment each line with a pencil.
-See if you can explain what is happening in the code and how it works.
+See if you can explain what is happening in the code and how it works, as if the person reading it was a beginner in coding.
 Document your process on your blog and write a few paragraphs about your experience.
 ⏱ *Approx. time to complete: 1.5 hours*

 📌 **Assignments - due before class due Tue Nov 8th:**